Detection issues can be due to one of the following reasons:

 - There may be a camera hardware issue.

-If that does not help, the main cause of these errors we've seen is there being a camera hardware issue.
+If that does not help, the main cause of these errors we've seen is camera hardware issues.
 To check this, do the following:

 - Other possible issues:

-- Make sure that the base you are using is compatible with your device.
-You can view a complete list of compatible devices here: https://support.playosmo.com/hc/en-us/articles/115010156067-What-devices-is-Osmo-compatible-with-.
+- Make sure that the base and reflector that you are using are compatible with your device.
+Refer to our complete list of compatible devices.